declare-lab/MELD/README.md

 ## Note

+🔥 If you are interested in IQ testing LLMs, check out our new work: [AlgoPuzzleVQA](https://github.com/declare-lab/puzzle-reasoning)
 :fire: We have released the visual features extracted using Resnet - https://github.com/declare-lab/MM-Align

 :fire: :fire: :fire: For updated baselines please visit this link: [conv-emotion](https://github.com/declare-lab/conv-emotion)